 2. Consider the Bowl’s Depth

-A cat will prefer bowls and dishes that are wide and fairly shallow.
-When your cat sticks its face into the bowl too far, it might be uncomfortable.
+A cat will prefer bowls and dishes that are wide and relatively shallow.
+It might be uncomfortable when your cat sticks its face into a deep bowl too far.
 This may be because they don’t like the feel of it around their whiskers, or they can’t see their environment.

-We hope that we have helped you with finding the right food for your Bengal with our reviews.
+We hope we have helped you find the right food for your Bengal with our reviews.
 In our opinion, the best Bengal cat food overall is Smalls Fresh Cow Recipe.
 If you are looking for the best value cat food for Bengals, then Tiki Cat Succulent Chicken Canned Cat Food is a great choice.

 Christian is the Editor-in-Chief of Excited Cats and one of its original and primary contributors.
 A lifelong cat lover, now based in South East Asia, Christian and his wife are the proud parents of an 11-year-old son and four rescue cats: Trixie, Chloe, Sparky, and Chopper.